 Terms 2, 3, and 4.
-The cohort may be (randomly) split during Terms 2, 3, and 4 to support smaller instructor-to-student ratios in Occupation-based Practice.
+The cohort may be split during Terms 2, 3, and 4 to support smaller instructor-to-student ratios in Occupation-based Practice.

 - Occupational-based Practice (OBP) courses 1, 2, and 3 address occupation for health across the lifespan: OBP1 infants and children; OBP2 youth and young adult; OBP3 middle and older adults.
 We intentionally designed intensive courses with a lifespan approach based on the belief of humans as integrated beings.
 Courses focus on occupations for the age range, contexts (typical and emerging), remediation/ prevention/promotion, OT process for individuals, groups, and organizations using the Occupational Therapy Practice Framework.
 Cognitive, sensorimotor, and affective objectives increase in complexity across Terms 2, 3, and 4, demanding adaptation and relative mastery.
 Much work is case-based with increasing complexity both within a single term and from one term to the next.
 Cases add complexity with confounding factors (diagnostic, polypharmacy, contextual, ethical issues, etc.) - Integrative Practice courses 2, 3, and 4 support expansion of multiple skills used across all areas of practice.
 These include teamwork, communication, ethics, culture, health literacy, telehealth, etc. Students apply skills in Occupational-based Practice courses and Level I Fieldwork.
 Students revise professional development plans within each Integrative Practice course, identifying goals and strategies for personal and professional development.
-Integrative Practice 4 also preps for Level II Fieldwork. - Evidence-based Practice (EBP) courses 1, 2, and 3 provide skills for scholarship with connection to knowledge translation with application of occupation for health.
-EBP1 Study Designs and Analytic Approaches addresses skills for clear design, and knowledge translation.
-EBP2 Research Proposal Development and EBP3 Systematic Reviews for Occupational Therapy address continued development of research methods and methodology, knowledge, and application in practice-based projects, and effective intervention. - Level I Fieldwork (A, B, and C) are a three-course sequence providing directed observation and participation in selected aspects of the occupational therapy process across a variety of settings and age ranges.
-Level I Fieldwork corresponds to concurrent enrollment in Occupation-based Practice, emphasizing application of occupation for health and personal and professional development.
+Integrative Practice 4 also preps for Level II Fieldwork. - Evidence-based Practice (EBP) courses 1, 2, and 3 provide skills for scholarship with connection to knowledge translation and application of occupation for health.
+EBP1 addresses skills for clear design, and knowledge translation.
+EBP2 and EBP3 address continued development of research methods and methodology, knowledge, and application in practice-based projects, and effective intervention. - Level I Fieldwork (A, B, and C) are a three-course sequence providing directed observation and participation in selected aspects of the occupational therapy process corresponds to concurrent enrollment in Occupation-based Practice, emphasizing application of occupation for health and personal and professional development. - Physical Agent Modalities in Term 4 presents theory and application of selected physical agents, a requirement by the state of Nebraska for separate PAMs licensure.